omarabuomar/github-train/newfile.md

-new file as test to the project
+#new file as test to the project
+#Heading one